 Skip to content

-Know More about Fat
+Know More About Fat

 1. Fat stores energy, which can be converted and released when our body need.
 The subcutaneous fat (the layer of fat directly beneath our skin) also serves as an insulator, which helps maintain our body temperature.